laxmena/PyForbes/docs/source/index.rst

    billionaires_df = flist.get_df('billionaires', year=2020)

-In order to make the most out of PyForbes, you should start with the :ref:`examples <examples>` that will lead you through the most common aspects of the package.
+In order to make the most out of PyForbes, you should start with the `Documentation:Examples <https://pyforbes.readthedocs.io/en/latest/examples.html>`_ that will lead you through the most common aspects of the package.